 Two people who look genuinely happy to be in each other’s presence.

 Pope Francis on trickle-down theory

-On March 13, 2103, the Catholic Church welcomed its 266th head Pope Francis.
+On March 13, 2103, the Catholic Church welcomed its 266th head, Pope Francis.
 Throughout his public life, Francis had been noted for his humility, emphasis on God’s mercy, and concern for the poor.
-He is credited with having a less formal approach to the papacy than his predecessors, and maintains that the Church should be more open and welcoming.
+He is credited with having a less formal approach to the papacy than his predecessors and maintains that the Church should be more open and welcoming.

-While he maintains the traditional views of the Church regarding abortion, marriage, ordination of women, and clerical celibacy, he does not support unbridled capitalism and he opposes consumerism, overdevelopment, and supports taking action on climate change.
+While he maintains the traditional views of the Church regarding abortion, marriage, the ordination of women, and clerical celibacy, he does not support unbridled capitalism and he opposes consumerism, overdevelopment, and supports taking action on climate change.

 The Pope quickly garnered worldwide headlines when he criticized economic inequality and free markets.
-Francis spoke out against an ‘idolatry of money’ in western culture and warned that it would lead to new tyranny.
+Francis spoke out against an ‘idolatry of money’ in western culture and warned that it would lead to a new tyranny.